-Evening dining trains depart Alresford Station at 7.30pm sharp returning to Alresford Station approximately 10.45pm unless otherwise stated.
+Murder Mystery evenings start at 6.30pm.
+The dining train departs Alresford Station at 7.25pm sharp returning to Alresford Station approximately 10.45pm unless otherwise stated.

 Meals are served during two round trips on the line.
-Please allow good time to park and arrive at Alresford station prior to your departure.
+Please allow good time to park and arrive at Alresford station prior to the start of the evening.

 All of our dining trains have a smart dress code – shirts and jackets for the gentlemen, dresses or smart trousers for the ladies.
 Strictly no jeans or trainers please.